denalena/blog/content/posts/2023-02-16-hugo/index.md

 ---
-title: "Using Hugo and GitHub Pages to blog"
+title: "Running a blog with Hugo and GitHub Pages"
 date: 2023-02-16 07:09:00 +0100
 ---